phundament/app/UPGRADE.md

 ### Upgrading from 0.21.x

-> Note: Version 0.22 introduced major changes
+> Note: Version 0.22 introduced major database schema changes for p3media/widgets/pages.
+But you can revert these changes and migrate down if you want to.
+The affected tables will only be renamed.

 #### `main-local.php`